-More Case Studies with Super Jumbos
+More case studies with Super jumbos

 Its simple yet contemporary design creates a stunning effect.
-It combines two intersecting arcs and a square prism, forms that represent the ancient Chinese symbols for earth and sky.
+It combines two intersecting arcs and a square prism - forms that represent the ancient Chinese symbols for earth and sky.
 Its shape contributes to the building's efficiency as the wider base for the lower floors accomodate offices and the straight lines of the smaller upper floors where the hotel rooms are located.

 The supporting structure of the skyscraper consists of a central reinforced concrete core and a massive framework of steel columns and girders.
-The design employs an effective use of material, because it decreases the thickness of the outer core shear walls and the weight of the structural steel in the perimeter walls.
+The design employs an effective use of material because it decreases the thickness of the outer core shear walls and the weight of the structural steel in the perimeter walls.

-The façade of the building, its structure and its mechanical systems are seamlessly integrated and arranged in modules that are repeated every 13 floors, which has greatly facilitated the manufacture and installation of the relevant components and thus cut construction times, wastage of materials and structural inefficiencies.
+The facade of the building, its structure, and its mechanical systems are seamlessly integrated and arranged in modules that are repeated every 13 floors, which has greatly facilitated the manufacture and installation of the relevant components and thus cut construction times, wastage of materials, and structural inefficiencies.
 Its most distinctive feature is the roughly 50-metre wide aperture created in the topmost floors which helps reduce the stresses of wind pressure acting on the building at its summit.

 Architecture & safety

-The relationship between earth and sky that the skyscraper evokes includes a special study of the materials used, which pursues the idea of the contrast, even if a harmonious one, between the elements.
+The relationship between earth and sky that the skyscraper evokes includes a special study of the materials used, which pursues the idea of the contrast, though a harmonious one, between the elements.
 The base of the tower, clad in rough granite to a height of 24 metres, reinforces the sense of stability and anchors the tower to the ground.
 By contrast, the main body of the tower is clad in a glazed curtain wall that reflects the sky and gives the building a sense of lightness.
-The architects Kohn Pederson Fox used glazing units with a special high-performance coating designed to meet the very highest aesthetic, ergonomic and environmental standards.
+The architects Kohn Pederson Fox used glazing units with a special high-performance coating designed to meet the very highest aesthetic, ergonomic, and environmental standards.

 The safety of the building was a factor taken into account right from the very earliest stages of design.
 About every 12 floors there is an escape floor in which users of the building can take shelter in case of necessity.